boardflare/website/pages/tasks/nlp/fuzzy-match.md

 - [MatchBench](https://huggingface.co/matchbench) is a collection of datasets for entity matching and deduplication tasks.
 It includes datasets for company matching, product matching, and person matching, among others.

 - [Rotom](https://github.com/megagonlabs/rotom) is a technique for expanding entity matching datasets by generating synthetic data.
 It can be used to create larger datasets for training and evaluating entity matching models.

-## JavaScript Libraries

-JavaScript libraries that implement similarity algorithms are as follows:

-- [Fuse.js](https://fusejs.io/) implements Bitap is currently used in our [Fuzzy Match for Excel](/apps/excel/fuzzy-match) add-in.
-- [Talisman](https://www.npmjs.com/package/talisman) implements various string similarity algorithms, including Levenshtein distance, Jaccard index, Jaro-Winkler similarity, and Soundex.

-These functions are not yet available in format like our Python functions, but we plan to offer this in the future, and are here for reference in case you wish to implement them yourself.

 ## Cloud Services